laragento/docs/create-a-module.md

 <a name="introduction"></a>
 ## Introduction
-A module in Laragento represent a group of classes and functionalities witch are belonging together.
+A module in Laragento represent a group of classes and functionalities that belonging together.
 (Like Customer and Addresses or Products and Categories)
 Ideally a module is like a service witch can be consumed by other parts of the program in a simple and well structured manner.

 Laragento-Modules are made with https://nwidart.com/laravel-modules/v3/introduction

 <a name="additional-folders"></a>
-## Additional Folders
+## Additional folders
 - Handlers
 	- Take care of tasks not related to the data layer, like file handling
 - Managers